benrady/roost/README.md

 ## Development

 Roost is primarily test driven.
-A great way to run tests is with `tdaemon -t nose .`
+Run the tests with [trial](https://twistedmatrix.com/trac/wiki/TwistedTrial).

+You can run a development server like so: `twistd -n roost --web-dir=web/public`